catsAndSolenoids/yldCat/source/_posts/build.md

 - another one with the same shape but no logo (C)
 - a third one with a space in the middle (B)

-use the bar A with the engraved logo side facing outside (notch on your left) in the last row of holes
+Place the bar A with the engraved logo side facing outside (notch on your left) in the last row of holes
 ![img caption](imgs/21.png)
 ![img caption](imgs/22.png)
 ### step 10